The All-New Volkswagen Polo GTi Goes Electric

 Customers can also opt for a large panoramic sunroof and 12-way electrically adjustable front seats with a massage function.

-There’s also a set of 19-inch Bridgestone Potenza Sports tyres specifically developed for the ID.
-Polo GTI, will be available as an option.
+Plus there’s a set of 19-inch Bridgestone Potenza Sports tyres specifically developed for the ID.
+Polo GTI, and will be available as an option.

 Pre-sales are scheduled to start in Germany this autumn at a price of just under 39,000 euros, which translates to £34,000, although U.K. prices have yet to be confirmed.